alisonhc/Path2Success/README.md

         7. Have fun!

 Disclosure:
-Open Source https://github.com/amlcurran/ShowcaseView for the app tutorial.
+Open Source https://github.com/amlcurran/ShowcaseView for the app tutorial when launched for the first time.